MCUnderground/HLL.NET/README.md

 ## 🚀 Features

-- ⚡ Efficient cardinality estimation
+- ⚡ Efficient cardinality estimation with HyperLogLog algorithm
-- 🧠 Uses SHA256 for consistent 64-bit hashing
+- 🧠 Built-in support for multiple types: string, int, Guid, and more via custom hashers
+- 🔧 Easy to extend with your own IHasher<T> implementations for any data type
-- 🧪 Optional multiple-run estimation for higher accuracy
+- 🧪 Optional multiple-run estimation for improved accuracy and reduced variance
-- 🧱 Configurable precision with validation
+- 🧱 Configurable precision (4–16) with built-in validation
-- 💼 .NET Standard compatible – works across most .NET platforms
+- 💼 Fully compatible with .NET Standard for broad platform support

 ---